nadlerBen/Covid19-ML-Project/README.md

 ### Classifiers
 This part holds the models we used to evaluate our performace. <br>
 We implemented Logistic Regression, SVM and Random Forest with sklearn. <br>
-We implemented BiLSTM and BiLSTM-CRF with PyTorch, we used both a manual implemented BiLSTM-CRF and also a version with pytorch-crf library. <br>
+We implemented BiLSTM and BiLSTM-CRF with PyTorch, we used both a manual implemented BiLSTM-CRF and also a version with pytorch-crf library with variations of different sequence lengths. <br>